MS3Inc/tavros/playbooks/provision_playbook/AcceptanceTests.md

 ### Access

+Use the outputted `vars.yaml` to find credentials to access the various components.

 | Keycloak     | URL                     | Uses Keycloak | Admin/other access                                                                  |
 |--------------|-------------------------|---------------|-------------------------------------------------------------------------------------|
 | Keycloak     | auth.fdqn               | F             | credential-tavros secret                                                            |